metarank/metarank/doc/deploy/cli-options.md

 $ java -jar metarank-assembly-x.x.x.jar <command> <args>
 ```

-### Environment variables
+## Environment variables

-Arguments for metarank subcommands can be also supplied using environment variables.
+You can use environment variables instead of passing CLI options.
+This can be useful for configuring Metarank deployment for different environments (local, staging, production).

-Variable name format is `METARANK_` prefix and uppercased option name.
-An example:
+Environment variable naming format is `METARANK_` prefix and uppercased option name.

+A few examples:
 * `--parallelism` becomes `METARANK_PARALLELISM`
 * `--savepoint-dir` becomes `METARANK_SAVEPOINT_DIR`

+## CLI Options

 ### Bootstrap